ddbj/www/_jga/submission-step-e.md

 {% include image.html url="books/DS-JSUB-e.png" caption="Data submission application and JGA submission ID" class="w250" %}

-A JGA submission directory is created in "/controlled-access/submission/jga/" of the JGA file server (jga-gw.ddbj.nig.ac.jp), upload metadata and data files to this directory by sftp.
+A JGA submission directory is created in "/controlled-access/submission/jga/" of the JGA file server (jga-gw.ddbj.nig.ac.jp), upload metadata and data files to this directory by [sftp](#sftp) or [WinSCP](#winscp).
 In this example, the upload directory is "/controlled-access/submission/jga/JSUB000353/".

 ## Create metadata excel {#create-metadata-using-excel}